Pruszko/DispersionReticle/README.md

 This mod **IS NOT** compatible with mods adding **client+server marker** at once.
 Also, this mod **IS NOT** compatible with mods changing reticle size.

-Use "ClientServerReticle.wotmod" or "DispersionReticle_all.wotmod"
-with also their x0.6 fixed reticle size variants for similar functionality instead.
+Use client server reticle versions of this mod or pick "fixed reticle size" variant for similar functionality instead.

 However, it should be compatible with any crosshair mods that changes how crosshair or reticle looks like.